Business Management (BUS)

 Typically offered in Fall and Spring

 This course provides concepts and skills necessary for designing, developing, and deploying information systems (applications) to aid in business and managerial decisions.
-It includes hands-on experience with development (coding) theory and concepts, objected-oriented algorithm design and development concepts, graphical user interface design concepts, and SQL and data structures using the C# programming language and the Microsoft.
-NET IDE.
+It includes hands-on experience with development (coding) theory and concepts, objected-oriented algorithm design and development concepts, graphical user interface design concepts, and integration with databases and data structures using the Python programming language.

 Typically offered in Fall and Spring